-Before I get into the specific injuries, there are a few general tips I give no matter what:
+Alright, before I get into the training with specific injuries, there are a few general tips I give no matter what.

 Test ALL movements

 After that, make sure to test movements that you don’t suspect will be a problem.
-A shoulder injury could very well making doing box jump sessions impossible due to the arm swing involved in the movement.
+A shoulder injury could very well make box jump sessions impossible due to the arm swing involved in the movement.
 Try out each movement cautiously!

 Along with rest, a recovery regimen to accelerate healing should be considered.
 Ideally, this would be done under the care of a physician.
 I have been to the doc for injuries in the past and have found that those that use “Sports” in the title of their practice (Sports Medicine, Sports Therapy) do their damnedest to keep you active.

-Two often overlooked components of recovery that can be controlled even if you do not seek medical care are sleep and nutrition.
 These things are always important when it comes to fitness, but for the swiftest recovery from injury you need to get your food intake and sleep schedule dialed in extra tight.
-Sign off of Call of Duty an hour earlier and get to bed (Steve’s note: booooo….okay fine).
+Sign off of Fortnite an hour earlier and get to bed (Life is cruel).
 Have a second helping of spinach and forgo the pizza.
 If you want to do everything within your control to sway the healing forces in your favor, be extra diligent with your sleep and eats.

 Find the opportunities